Snaacky/thewiki/docs/getting-started/anime.md

 A brief list of recommended media player applications.

 !!!warning
-**VLC is not recommended as it introduces visual artifacts, displays wrong colors, and breaks intensive subtitles.** *Use alternative media players.*
+**VLC is not recommended as it introduces visual artifacts, displays wrong colors, and breaks intensive subtitles.** *We suggest using alternative media players.*
 !!!

 ==- PC